 Next we have Equinox the high-end “lifestyle” gym.
 They make it exceedingly easy to join online – just a few clicks and a couple hundred bucks a month later and you’re on your way.

 But try cancelling your membership and you’re in for a world of red tape: there are cancellation limitation windows, prorated fees, and stipulate that cancellations can only be done in-person at a gym, on the phone, or certified mail.
 If it’s just so easy to sign up online, why does it have to be so hard to back out?
 It’s not technology, it’s a Deceptive Design pattern.

 So what does this all mean?

-If you’re a bit spooked by dark patterns and want to connect send a message to firstname.lastname@example.org and we can gab on plenty of other scary stories.
+If you’re a bit spooked by deceptive design and want to connect send a message to firstname.lastname@example.org and we can gab on plenty of other scary stories.